 PunkTorah, a 501(c)(3) Jewish non-profit, is an online community helping people who have fallen through the cracks of Jewish life.
 Our multimedia network spreads a message of love, inclusion and hope to thousands of people around the world.
 No matter what shape you are, at PunkTorah, you fit.

 Our Community’s History

 Patrick Aleph founded PunkTorah in April 2009 as a simple YouTube video blog.
-Today, PunkTorah is a 501(c)3 non-profit organization with campaigns in every area of Jewish living.
+Today, PunkTorah is a non-profit organization with campaigns in every area of Jewish living.
 We are independent and unaffiliated…just like you!

 We have self-published seven books, an album, launched PunkTorah.org, OneShul.org, developed The G-d Project video series, hosted events though our physical community Shabbat Atlanta, presented at conferences and synagogues, written for other websites and magazines, managed an incredibly successful social network and touched the hearts of Jews around the world.
 We are currently developing an online school called the Darshan Yeshiva to train lay Jewish spiritual leaders as well as provide online conversion to Judaism education.

 Our organization relies entirely on donations to prosper.
 Please consider a tax deductible contribution via Paypal or snail mail.

 Rabbi Patrick Aleph is PunkTorah’s executive director.

 Punk, like hippie, rapper, beatnik or whatever, means outsider.
 It means independent, DIY, pluralistic, forward thinking.
 It also means someone who is marginalized.

 If you feel like that, then you’re PunkTorah, too.